What Types of First-Class Mail Are There?

 -

-Handwritten or typewritten material.
+Handwritten or typewritten materials.

 -